Action Chapel International: Founding

-Nicholas Duncan-Williams, a disciple of Benson Idahosa, founded the Christian Action Faith Ministries (CAFM) and the Action Chapel International (ACI) church in 1979.
+Nicholas Duncan-Williams, a disciple of Idahosa, founded the Christian Action Faith Ministries (CAFM) and the Action Chapel International (ACI) church in 1979.
+The church grew out of a small prayer fellowship that he started in his father's house in August 1979.

 The CAFM was the first Charismatic church in Ghana.
 It was followed by the International Central Gospel Church (ICGC) in 1984.
+Some writers give that distinction to the Redemption Hour church, which Idahosa planted in Accra after a 1978 crusade; ACI is nonetheless credited as the first Charismatic church established as an indigenous Ghanaian initiative.